Angelglpz/android-challenge/README.md

 - **Kotlin**: Primary programming language.
 - **Jetpack Compose**: Used for the Home screen.
 - **XML Layouts**: Used for the other screens.
-- **MVVM Architecture**: For clear separation of concerns.
-- **Modularization**: Project divided into modules for better scalability and maintenance.
 - **Android Jetpack Libraries**: ViewModel, LiveData, Navigation, etc.
 - **Google Maps API**: For map visualization.
 - **Room Database**: For storing favorite apartments.